mull-project/mull/docs/generated/CLIOptions.rst

 --strict		Enables Strict Mode: all warning messages are treated as fatal errors

+--no-test-output		Does not capture output from test runs

+--no-mutant-output		Does not capture output from mutant runs

+--no-output		Combines -no-test-output and -no-mutant-output

 --compdb-path filename		Path to a compilation database (compile_commands.json) for junk detection

 --compilation-flags string		Extra compilation flags for junk detection